montanonic/fitness-backend/docs/Conversations.md

 rejoining (invitation accepted), I will have the previous history, and whatever is added from this point, but not what happened in between.
 I wasn't present, and therefore, could not "hear" what happened.

+## Permissions with adding new users to a conversation

+The current implementation makes it so that any active member of a conversation can invite other people to it (we might want to make this friends-only?).
+This is a very simplistic system, and we can expand upon it in the future when we decide it is too simple.